Welcome

 Local Education Group (LEG)

-A LEG is a group of physician clinical faculty who have joined together to assume responsibility for the provision of a significant, identifiable component(s) of NOSM's current academic mandate.
-LEGS work closely with the NOSM Undergraduate and Postgraduate Associate Deans to ensure the academic/curriculum needs of the learners are met.
+A LEG is a group of physician clinical faculty who have joined together to assume responsibility for the provision of a significant, identifiable component(s) of NOSM U's current academic mandate.
+LEGS work closely with the NOSM U Undergraduate and Postgraduate Associate Deans to ensure the academic/curriculum needs of the learners are met.
 To date, 52 LEGs have been implemented and approved in Northern Ontario.

 Purpose